cb-ci-templates/ci-poc-params-update/README.md

  ...
 ```

-ActiveChoice Groovy script to retrieve data from the last `lastSuccessfulBuild/artifact/` URL:
+* ActiveChoice Groovy script to retrieve data from the last `lastSuccessfulBuild/artifact/` URL
-Note: You need to adjust the URL below to your needs `example.com/sb/job/ci-templates-demo/job/DEMO-ParameterUsage/job/initData/lastSuccessfulBuild/artifact/newparams.txt`
+* Note: You need to adjust the URL below to your needs `example.com/sb/job/ci-templates-demo/job/DEMO-ParameterUsage/job/initData/lastSuccessfulBuild/artifact/newparams.txt`

 ```
  def CREDENTIAL_ID = "jenkins-token"